AdobeDocs/experience-manager-65.en/help/forms/using/create-document-fragments.md

     1. Select **Number** as type.
     1. Tap **Create**.

-   Repeat step 4 and 5 to create the following variables:
+   Repeat steps 4 and 5 to create the following variables:

     * Payments: Number type
     * Adjustments: Number type